hapax/hapax.github.io/assets/chuzenji.md

 in accord with thermodynamics not to preserve order but to *convert to disorder with maximum efficiency*.
 England calls this "dissipation-driven adaptation".
-With enough order to burn, life could be physically inevitable.
+With enough order to burn, life could be inevitable.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/teapot.png" />